oookevin53/Clever_Capsaicin/README.md

 ## Introduction:

 All I knew was Sriracha (or Rooster Sauce as I've seen it called) growing up.
-Whether I'm having a bowl of soup or a slice of pizza, you'd know I was putting Sriracha on it.
+Whether I'm having a bowl of noodles or a bacon, egg, and cheese breakfast sandwich, you'd know I was putting Sriracha on it.
 As I began to venture deeper into the hot sauce world, I became more familiar with the household names like Tabasco, Frank's or Cholula, but, in my opinion, none of them were quite the same.
 I always found myself circling back to Sriracha.

 ![alt text](https://github.com/oookevin53/Clever_Capsaicin/blob/master/images/common_sauces.png "Look familiar?")